swordlib/govalidator/README.md

 # govalidator
 Go Validator

 It's unstable now.
-I will realse v1.0.0, when it finish
+I will release v1.0.0, when it finish

 ## document